PoisotLab/SpeciesInteractionNetworks.jl/docs/src/random_networks/randomdraws.md

 !!! abstract

-    The methods in this page draw random binary networks from probabilistic networks
+    This page presents an overview of methods to draw from a probabilistic network, and ways to generate structural null models from a binary network under various constraints.

+## Drawing from a probabilistic network

 ```@docs
 randomdraws